-2. To approve the payment of Directors' fees for the year ended 31 December 2022.

-- 3. To re-elect the following Directors who retire pursuant to Clause 87 of the Constitution of the Company:-

-- (a) Tan Sri Clement Hii Chii Kok

-- b) Dato' Amos Siew Boon Yeong
+- 1. To receive the Audited Financial Statements for the with the Reports of Directors and Auditors thereon - 2.
+To approve the payment of Directors' fees for the y - 3.
+To re-elect the following Directors who retire purs the Company:- - (a) Tan Sri Clement Hii Chii Kok - (b) Dato' Amos Siew Boon Yeong - 4.
+To re-appoint Messrs.
+Ernst & Young PLT as Auditors of the Company and authorise the Directors to fix their remuneration.